 About Mole Plants

 Caper spurge mole plant is either an annual or biennial plant that exudes latex when cut or broken.
-It has cup-shaped greenish or yellow flowers.
-The plant is upright, leaves are linear and bluish green in color.
-Unfortunately, all parts of mole spurge plant are poisonous.
+It has cup-shaped, greenish or yellow flowers.
+The plant is upright, leaves are linear and bluish-green in color.
+Unfortunately, all parts of the mole spurge plant are poisonous.
 Please don’t mistake it for the plant that produces capers, as some have, since the poison in the caper spurge mole plant can be quite toxic.